Jaaz7/dice-mania/README.md

   - The game has helpful tips that keep remembering players of things they can do.
   - Its questions highlight the important input that is required by the player with colors.
   - It has a 4x winning bet if the player wants to be riskier, it provides a good reward system that motivates players to go for big plays.
+  - The player is motivated to invite friends to play Dice Mania.

 ---
 ## Features